ayan-b/blog/content/blog/GSoC19-Proposal/index.md

    <td>
 <ul>

 <li>Currently, the package has only ~11% code coverage.
 Good code coverage is required to enhance the maintainability of the project.
-I will identify parts of the code base (other than the <code>xena_dataset</code> module) which is out of coverage and add tests for the same.
+I will identify parts of the code base (other than the <code>xena_dataset</code> module) which is out of coverage and add tests for the same.</li>

 <li>Investigate the xena_datasets module and add tests for the code which fetches public data from <code>TCGA</code> and <code>TARGET</code> data.
-In this process, we will get to know which APIs are working and which are not.
+In this process, we will get to know which APIs are working and which are not.</li>

 <li>Fix the broken APIs and remove them which are obsolete.
 </li>